TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

    npm install --save-dev html-loader
    ```

-   Then, add the following object to the `modules.rules` array within `webpack.config.js`:
+   Then, add the following object to the `module.rules` array within `webpack.config.js`:

    ```javascript
    {